Augustinaoyinade/DSA-Data-Analysis-Capstone-Project-/README.md

 10. Price Range Buckets: Most products were priced in the >₹500 range, indicating a top-tier market focus.
 11. Rating vs Discount Relationship: Revealed a weak relationship between heavy discounts and product rating with rating reducing with increase in dicount bucket. this shows discounts don’t always improve customer ratings.
 12. Products with <1,000 Reviews: 307 products fall in the 0–999 reviews range while a large number of products receive very few reviews
-13. Top Discounted Categories: Accessories & Cable segments led in aggressive pricing strategies.
+13. Top Discounted Categories: Computers&Accessories led in aggressive pricing discount strategies.
-14. Top 5 Products by Combined Score: A composite metric (Rating × Review Count) highlighted the top 5 highest-performing products across both dimensions.
+14. Top 5 Products by Rating Score: A composite metric (Rating × Number of Review) highlighted the top 5 highest-performing products across both dimensions as boAT, Samsung, AmazonBasics, Zebronics and Bajaj in descending order.
+These products are under the categories Computer&Accessories, Electronics and Home&Kitchen.
-16. The cleaned and enhanced dataset had a total 1348 rows and 23 columns which enabled deeper statistical and business analysis, as well as visual storytelling through PivotTables and charts.